iotaledger/iota-wiki/docs/participate/solutions/smart-contracts.md

 ---
-title: Secure Access Control
+title: Smart Contracts
-description: IOTA's unique solution to grant and control access to data and objects.
+description: IOTA offers an unique Feeless, Multi-Chain Smart Contract solution that is compatible with Solidity, Rust and Linux.
 ---